NishanthChowdary097/ChefGuruMPB04/README.md

-# Welcome to ChefGuru a user friendly recipe generation platform.
+# Welcome to develpoment branch.

-## DO NOT PUSH CODE HERE
-read the readme on develop branch
+create a branch with your name or any prefered phrase

+use the command

 ```
 git checkout develop
+git pull
+git checkout -b <name>
 ```

+start working on you beanch

+update .gitignore and enjoy!!!